 Leading by example: Children model what they see.
 They take after the relationships that are in front of them every day.
 The way that you treat those around you; spouse, significant other, children, friends, coworkers, parents, etc. in the moments when you get lost in frustration or anger, bring your awareness back to who is watching, what they are learning, and how you can model expected or desired behavior.
 How would you like them to react to a similar situation?

 Remain Calm: The power of breath is sometimes underestimated.
 When respect becomes an issue, teach your children to stop and take a deep breath.
-Sarah Knapton, a science editor has reported on a study done by Stanford University School of Medicine, “Taking a deep breath really does calm you down by triggering neurons in your brain which tell the body it is time to relax, a new study has found there are neurons which link breathing to relaxation, attention, excitement and anxiety located deep in the brainstem” This allows everyone to slow down and calm the body down, which can reroute potentially frustrating situations.
+“Taking a deep breath really does calm you down by triggering neurons in your brain which tell the body it is time to relax, a new study has found there are neurons which link breathing to relaxation, attention, excitement and anxiety located deep in the brainstem” This allows everyone to slow down and calm the body down, which can reroute potentially frustrating situations.

 Talk Openly: Talking about who we respect and why we respect those people gives you an opportunity to bring it full circle for your child.
 Once they understand what respect is, they can truly start to understand how to embody that and who to respect; mom, dad, laws, teachers, friends, themselves.
 Take the little moments and turn them into teachable moments, “I don’t want to clean my room” can turn into a conversation about respect.
 Respecting your personal property, the rules, and your parents.